Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 8. Play Arcade & Video Games

-For one of the most unique museums in Asheville for kids and teens (and, ok, adults, too!), head to the Asheville Pinball Museum.
+For one of the most unique museums in Asheville for kids and teens (and, OK, adults, too!), head to the Asheville Pinball Museum.
+This is also the perfect indoor Asheville activity for families.

 Alternatively, play all day for $10 per person at Retrocade.
 Find over 5000 video games, pinball, billiards, skeeball, and more.

-Know though, that while Retrocade is a fun and appropriate setting in Asheville for kids, after 9 PM it’s an adults-only joint.
+Know though, that while Retrocade is a fun and appropriate setting in Asheville with kids, after 9 PM it’s an adults-only joint.

 Asheville Pinball Museum | 1 Battle Square St, Asheville NC 28801